MicrosoftDocs/security/security-docs/operations/incident-response-playbook-app-consent.md

 Use this checklist to perform application consent grant validation.

-- **Requirements**

-  Make sure you have access to the tenant as a Global Admin.
-This is a cloud-only account and isn't part of your on-premises environment.

 - **Indicators of compromise (IoC)**

   Check the following indicators of compromise (IoC):